QUEM DEI DILIGUNT ...

 Jakob II von Ems commanded the main thrust of de Foix's infantry (Taylor [1920]), which consisted of his some 9500 Landsknechte, besides a unit of 8000 Gascon archers and Picard pikemen under Seigneur de Molart.
 Bayard was one of the commanders of heavy cavalry and fought valiantly throughout the engagement.

-At the height of the battle, French and Spanish infantry lined up opposite each other in the centre of action, but both sides hesitated to attack.
-This was when Jakob took the initiative and inspired his men to a furious onslaught, himself in front of his troupes, charging straight at the line of Spanish pikemen interspersed with musketeers.
+At the height of the battle, French and Spanish infantry lined up opposite each other in the centre of the action, but both sides hesitated to attack.
+This was when Jakob took the initiative and inspired his men to a furious onslaught, himself in front of his troupes, charging straight at the line of Spanish Tercios (pikemen interspersed with musketeers).
 The Spaniards answered with a terrible barrage of bullets, decimating the Landsknechts immediately by a third (Georg Emser among them) and killing off Jakob.
-Infuriated by the death of their leader, the remainder charged the more fiercely, breaking the Spanish line and initiating a horrific bloodbath among the Spanish Tercios.
+Infuriated by the death of their leader, the remainder charged the more fiercely, breaking the Spanish line and initiating a horrific bloodbath among the Spanish infantry.
 This led to the break-up of the Spanish army at large, which retreated in all haste.

-All would have been well for the French, hadn't their Commander, revealing his young blood for once, chosen to pursue the Spanish rearguard with a contingent of his most trusted chevaliers.
+All would have been well for the French hadn't their Commander, revealing his young blood for once, chosen to pursue the Spanish rearguard with a contingent of his most trusted chevaliers.
 To his misfortune, the Spaniards regrouped and encircled the pursuers, killing off both de Foix and his companions.
-In that they disregarded completely the high rank of their opponent, despite the fact that his fellow knights were screaming "Spare de Foix; he is the brother of your Queen!", which he was indeed.
+In that, they disregarded the high rank of their opponent ultimately, even though his fellow knights were screaming, "Spare de Foix; he is the brother of your Queen!", which he was indeed.

 Gaston de Foix, Duke of Nemours ... ... and his death

-This left Jakob no other choice than to keep silent about the dispatch vis-à-vis the Landsknechte and to go to battle with his men.
+This left Jakob no other choice but to keep silent about the dispatch vis-à-vis the Landsknechte and go to battle with his men.
 Alas, this cannot have resolved the moral conflict in his mind.
-Thus, we have to conclude that his death-defying galopp straight at the Spanish line was no other than a nobleman's way of repenting, through suicide, for breaking his oath to his feudal Lord.
+Thus, we have to conclude that his death-defying gallop straight at the Spanish line was no other than a nobleman's way of repenting, through suicide, for breaking his oath to his feudal Lord.

 -o-